nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `q` quits review mode

 <div markdown="span" class="alert alert-primary">:memo: Note:
-The review and success frequency of a flashcard is not affected by review mode.
+The review and success frequency of a flashcard is <b>not affected</b> by review mode.
 </div>
 <br>